 “The GoM set up by the Cabinet on October 3 held its final meeting on Wednesday.
 The GoM’s report and recommendations will be discussed in Union Cabinet meeting on Thursday,” Home Minister Sushilkumar Shinde told journalists outside North Block.

-Emerging from an hour-long meeting of the high-power ministerial panel, Petroleum and Natural Gas Minister Veerappa Moily said the draft bill and report of the GoM would be submitted to the Prime Minister on Thursday.
+Emerging after an hour-long meeting of the high-power ministerial panel, Petroleum and Natural Gas Minister Veerappa Moily said the draft bill and report of the GoM would be submitted to the Prime Minister on Thursday.

 The idea of Rayala-Telangana has become a bone of contention with the principal opposition party, the BJP, asserting that it would not support the proposal.
-The Telangana Rashtra Samiti (TRS), which has been leading the agitation for the creation of Telangana, is also vehemently opposed to the idea and has given a call for bandh on Thursday.
+The Telangana Rashtra Samiti (TRS), which has been leading the agitation for the creation of Telangana, is also vehemently opposed to the idea and has given a call for bandh in Andhra Pradesh on Thursday.